codepath/android_guides/Troubleshooting-Common-Issues.md

 You have a third-party library reference defined twice.
 Check your `app/build.gradle` for duplicate libraries (i.e. commons-io library defined for 1.3 and another one using 2.4).

+### Debugger Isn't Working: Breakpoint In Thread is Not Hit

+You might notice that the debugger does not always work as expected in background threads such as `AsyncTask` or when using networking libraries to send network requests.
+The debugger breakpoints are a little bit finicky when configured to stop outside the main thread.

+In order for some of these breakpoints in the callbacks to work, you have to set them **after the debugger has been initialized** and not before.
+If you have already set the breakpoints before, then you have to reset them after the debugger starts.
+One common strategy is to set the breakpoint on the main thread and then, once that has been hit, add the breakpoint on the background thread.

 ### Debugger Isn't Working: `Disconnected` or `Client not ready yet`

 This is usually a signal that the emulator instance is not properly connected with ADB and Android Studio.
 There are a few steps to try: